patelkathan/patelkathan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Flutter Development.
+- 🔭 I’m currently working on Software Development.
 - 🔭 I'm passionate about IoT and Micro-Controllers.
 - 🌱 I’m currently learning devOps.
-- 💬 Ask me about android/iot.
+- 💬 Ask me about anything related to development.
-- ⚡ Fun fact: I'm an Instrumentation and Control Engineer!
+- ⚡ Fun fact: I'm still learning.